 5. Select the option to send the Remote Signature Link (cellphone or email) and click OK.

-🖐 Note: If you chose to send the request via email the user must have access to a touch screen.
+🖐 Note: If you chose to send the request via email or cell phone the user must have access to a touch screen.

 - A Text message and/or E-mail with a web link will be sent to TP/Spouse cellphone and/or Email based on your selection.

 🖐 Note: Make sure the device is in landscape mode before proceeding.